-- In fabrication metals, Rio stocks round, half-round and square wire and single-clad sheet, but we’re always open to customer requests, so if you have one, let us know!
+- In fabrication metals, Rio stocks round, half-round, square, twist-pattern, and full-bead wire and single- and double-clad sheet, but we’re always open to customer requests, so if you have one, let us know!
 We’ll look into getting it.

 - In findings, we have many pre-fabricated pieces (ear wires, components, toggle clasps) and are looking to add to the findings line so be sure to let us know what you’d most like to see.